 Voice coach

-Voice and speech coaches can train actors, executives and others to reduce their accents, adapt new dialects, and heal and prevent voice injuries by using their voices properly.
+Voice and speech coaches can train actors, executives, and others to modify their accents, adapt new dialects, and heal and prevent voice injuries by using their voices properly.
 Although no additional education is required to become a voice coach, Spruill suggests taking continuing education courses in voice and speech.
 Certifications like the Compton PESL (Pronouncing English as a Second Language) can also help coaches specializing in accent modification.

 SLPs have a strong understanding of mechanisms of the voice and an edge in working with injured voices, Spruill said.

 “A lot of people get vocal nodules because they are misusing their voices.
 But why are you misusing your voice?
 What muscles are you using?”
-Spruill said.
-“We can hear it immediately.
+Spruill said. “[SLPs] can hear it immediately.
 Especially those of us who are trained in voice know exactly where that breakdown is.”

 Executive communication coach or corporate SLP

-Similar to voice coaches, corporate SLPs train executives to communicate more clearly by addressing vocal misuse, improving social skills and reducing accents.
+Similar to voice coaches, corporate SLPs train executives to communicate more clearly by addressing vocal misuse, improving social skills, and reducing accents.
 Spruill said she works with a number of executive clients to reduce their accents and adapt regional dialects that make them more relatable to their coworkers and customers.

 “The area of corporate speech language pathology is recommended only for SLPs who have several years’ experience and comfort with their clinical skills,” according to The ASHA Leader.